NIFTy-PPL/NIFTy/docs/source/installation.rst

     firefox docs/build/index.html

-(Note: Make sure that you reinstall nifty after each change since sphinx imports nifty from the python path.)
+(Note: Make sure that you reinstall nifty after each change since sphinx imports nifty from the Python path.)